-While the price of gold is subjected to short-term volatility swings, an examination of the data over a longer period of time suggests that gold is not only correlated with inflation, it acts as a hedge against inflation.
-Silver also performs well as an inflation hedge.
+While the price of gold is subjected to short-term volatility swings, an examination of the data over a longer period suggests that gold is not only correlated with inflation, it acts as a hedge against inflation.
+Many investors also use silver for inflation hedging.

 What is inflation?

 The term “inflation” is commonly used in reference to rising prices as measured by the Consumer Price Index.
-However, this is not technically correct.
-The economic definition of “inflation” is the rate of increase in the money supply in excess of the rate of increase in economic wealth output.
+Technically, this isn’t correct and it’s not the definition used by economists.
+They define inflation as the rate of increase in the money supply surplus to the rate of increase in economic wealth output.

-As Milton Friedman famously said, “inflation is always and everywhere a monetary phenomenon, in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output.”
+“Inflation is always and everywhere a monetary phenomenon.
+This is in the sense that it is and can be produced only by a more rapid increase in the quantity of money than in output.”

-Price inflation is thus caused by inflation of the money supply.
-The concept is pretty simple: when the money supply increases at a rate in excess of wealth output, there are more currency units relative to the supply of “wealth units,” where wealth units represent the number of goods and services supplied by an economic system.
+In general, but not always, inflation in the money supply causes prices to rise and the purchasing power of money to fall.
+When the money supply increases at a rate in excess of wealth output, there are more currency units relative to the supply of “wealth units”.
+Wealth units represent the number of goods and services supplied by an economic system.

-This results in more money “chasing” a relatively lesser amount of goods and services.
-When this occurs the law of supply and demand dictates that the price of the wealth units will rise.
+This ends up in a situation where more money is chasing fewer goods and services.
+The law of supply and demand kicks in at this point meaning that the price of those wealth units goes up.

 How does inflation affect gold & silver prices?

 Further supporting this finding, Reuters published a study by the World Gold Council earlier this year which looked at gold as a hedge against inflation.
-The findings support my conclusion above: “Gold is a proven long-term hedge against inflation but its performance in the short term is less convincing.”
+The findings are supportive of the above: “Gold is a proven long-term hedge against inflation but its performance in the short term is less convincing.”

-In other words, because of its commodity price volatility attribute, gold might not be a perfect hedge against inflation in the short run, but it works well as a long-term hedge against price inflation caused by the devaluation of fiat currencies from money printing.
+In other words, investing in gold might not be the perfect hedge against inflation in the short run.
+This was the case between 1995 and 2001.
+However, it works well in the long-term hedge against fiat currency price inflation caused by money printing.

 The chart, sourced from December 1, 2022, shows gold vs the CPI index from 1971 to mid-2022: